 By Steven Engelhart.

 This piece arrives at precisely the right moment.
-A recent opinion piece in the New York Times targeted historic preservation as an out-of-touch field that negatively impacts communities, as well as a movement that does not support building a more sustainable, environmentally-friendly planet.
+A January 2020 opinion piece in the New York Times targeted historic preservation as an out-of-touch field that negatively impacts communities, as well as a movement that does not support building a more sustainable, environmentally-friendly planet.
 Alongside the responses of our colleagues at the Preservation League of New York State and Preservation Maryland, among others, we’d like to respectfully disagree with the Times piece, too.
 Of the dozens of ways that historic preservation makes communities more vibrant, humane, and sustainable, we’d like to highlight a little understood and little appreciated virtue and value of existing buildings – their embodied energy.

 In this blog piece, we’ve even invented a new word to describe and value this – the EMBEDAWATT.

 We’ve all heard of WATTS, usually in the form of selecting a light bulb for its wattage.
 We understand that the higher the wattage, the brighter the light, and the more energy is used in producing that light.

 Technically, the watt (abbreviated W) is the International System of Units’ standard unit of power (energy per unit time), the equivalent of one joule per second.
 The watt is specifies the rate at which electrical energy is dissipated, or the rate at which electromagnetic energy is radiated, absorbed, or dissipated.

 We measure energy usage in a variety of ways.
 It’s the gallons of gasoline or diesel fuel we use in our cars and trucks.
 It’s the fuel oil or natural gas we use to heat our homes.
 And it’s the electricity we use for almost everything else, from appliances, to lighting, to home heating.
 While electricity is measured in watts and kilowatts, other fuel consumption is measured in BTUs (British Thermal Units) which can be converted into watts for comparison purposes.